Do you have questions about Back to School in Ann Arbor Public Schools? Our Back to School Guide will help you find

 School Fundraisers are a regular occurrence.
-Whether it’s for the school as a whole, a particular initiative (like the Eberwhite Playground), a sports team, or a club, opportunities abound.
+Whether it’s for the school as a whole, a particular initiative, a sports team, or a club, opportunities abound.
 I love the creativity of some of the fundraisers like Easter Egg Delivery, Christmas Tree Pickup, Parents Night Out, bottle/can returns, or a simple restaurant night.
 Some of the most successful fundraisers are ones that reach out beyond the school community.
-Fundraising is likely to be a challenge in 2020-2021 while maintaining social distancing.
+Fundraising may continue to be a challenge in 2021-2022 while maintaining social distancing.

 To help schools with their fundraising, they can add events to our calendar and they are all summarized in our Support School Fundraisers article.

 More Ann Arbor Back to School Information

 Each student in the Ann Arbor Public School receives an email address and Google Account.
 Each August the passwords are reset.
-Updated passwords for 2020-2021 were sent to all AAPS parents on August 30.
+Make sure your student saves anything they need prior to the reset and logs back in once they get their new login credentials.